-1.2 Schedule for Development / Monitoring / Review
+1.1 Schedule for Development / Monitoring / Review

-This Online Safety policy was approved by the Board The implementation of this Online Safety policy will be Senior Leadership Team and monitored by the: other relevant group Monitoring will take place at regular intervals: Insert time period (suggested at least once a year) The Regional Head of Schools/ Group Head of IT and the Annually unless there are Board will receive a report on the implementation of the incidents of concern which Online Safety Policy generated by the monitoring group would necessitate an (which will include anonymous details of online safety immediate report.
-Reportable incidents) at regular intervals: incidents would also be raised in the Principal's Monthly Report.
-The Online Safety Policy will be reviewed annually, or more July 2025 regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: Should serious online safety incidents take place, the Regional Head of Schools and following external persons / agencies should be informed: the Group Head of IT.
-Infringement of the law would be referred to the appropriate authority.
+This Online Safety policy was approved by the Board Insert date The implementation of this Online Safety policy will be Senior Leadership Team and monitored by the: other relevant group Monitoring will take place at regular intervals: Insert time period (suggested at least once a year) The Regional Head of Schools/ Group Head of IT and Annually unless there are the Board will receive a report on the implementation incidents of concern which of the Online Safety Policy generated by the would necessitate an monitoring group (which will include anonymous immediate report. details of online safety incidents) at regular intervals: Reportable incidents would also be raised in the Principal's Monthly Report.
+The Online Safety Policy will be reviewed annually, or July 2025 more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: Should serious online safety incidents take place, the Regional Head of Schools following external persons / agencies should be and the Group Head of IT. informed: Infringement of the law would be referred to the appropriate authority.